dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 194. To create a true payment system, people and the world need to work together.
 Blockchain can't do that.
 Blockchain promissed are causing people to follow like bady ducks, yet the technology will never be mother duck.
 195. Focus on a road map and plan, not 1 implementation (aka Blockchain)
 196. Does this make sense?
 Blockchain is so complex that only a few mathematicians & engineers can understand them, and they require massive computing resources to operate — yet billions of dollars are invested in them.
+197. Self-regulation can happen but only if there is full transparency.
+What happens to privacy in an environment like this?